-Steps to Buying Medicare Supplement Plans
+Steps to Buying Medicare Supplement Insurance Plans

-You may have heard that a Medicare Supplement (Medigap) plan can help you pay for Original Medicare’s out-of-pocket costs, such as copayments, coinsurance and deductibles.
-Following the below steps may help you as shop for and enroll in a Medicare Supplement plan.
+You may have heard that a Medicare Supplement (Medigap) insurance plan can help you pay for Original Medicare’s out-of-pocket costs, such as copayments, coinsurance and deductibles.
+Following the below steps may help you as shop for and enroll in a Medicare Supplement insurance plan.

-Medicare Supplement plans are not available to everyone.
+Medicare Supplement insurance plans are not available to everyone.
 The first requirement is to be enrolled in Medicare Part A and Part B. When you become eligible for Medicare, you may have the choice to stay with Original Medicare (Part A and Part B) or go with a Medicare Advantage plan that covers your Medicare hospital and medical benefits (except for hospice care, which Part A still covers).
 Many Medicare Advantage plans also offer additional benefits, such as routine dental care.
-If you have Medicare Advantage, you can’t be sold a Medicare Supplement policy.
+If you have Medicare Advantage, you can’t be sold a Medicare Supplement insurance plan.

-Step 2: Compare Medicare Supplement plan benefits
+Step 2: Compare Medicare Supplement insurance plan benefits

 Medicare plans cover a range of benefits, with some plans providing more coverage than others.
-Most states offer up to 10 Medicare Supplement plans, as well as a high-deductible option for Plan F. The plans are identified as A, B, C, D, F, G, K, L, M and N. All plans cover Medicare Part A coinsurance and hospital costs (up to an additional 365 days after Medicare benefits are used) at 100%.
+Most states offer up to 10 Medicare Supplement insurance plans, as well as a high-deductible option for Plan F. The plans are identified as A, B, C*, D, F*, G, K, L, M and N. All plans generally cover Medicare Part A coinsurance and hospital costs (up to an additional 365 days after Medicare benefits are used) at 100%.
 Beyond this one benefit, the plans differ in that they cover different amounts of a standard set of Medicare out-of-pocket costs.

-Medicare Supplement Plan A (not to be confused with Medicare Part A) is the least comprehensive, covering only:
+Medicare Supplement insurance Plan A (not to be confused with Medicare Part A) is the least comprehensive, covering only: